erlete/basic-formation-courses/docs/version-control/git/README.md

 ![Snapshots](/.media/version-control/git/snapshots.png)

+Here you have an abstract example of how snapshots could be in a repo.
+File B doesn't change from Version 2 to Version 3, therefore in Version 3 it references to B (the previous snapshot).
+This same situation occurs with File A and C at different moments.
 ## Git and GitHub

 Git is not as simple as its name.
 In fact, it is a very powerful tool that not many people know how to use.
 You will learn the basics of Git and its platform per excellence, GitHub, in [the next chapter](../github/README.md).